ONLYOFFICE/office-js-api/Word/ApiCheckBoxForm/Methods/SetPlaceholderText.md

 # SetPlaceholderText

-Sets the placeholder text to the current form.
-Can't be set to checkbox or radio button.<br>Inherited From: [ApiFormBase#SetPlaceholderText](../../ApiFormBase/Methods/SetPlaceholderText.md)
+Sets the placeholder text to the current form.*Can't be set to checkbox or radio button.*

 ## Syntax